ugurtegin/Nonlinear_MMF_Network/README.md

 # Scalable Optical Learning Operator

-This repository contains code used for the manuscript title as Scalable Optical Learning Operator by Tegin et al. (2020). https://arxiv.org/abs/2012.12404
+This repository contains code used for the manuscript title as Scalable Optical Learning Operator by Tegin et al. (2020).https://www.nature.com/articles/s43588-021-00112-0 and https://arxiv.org/abs/2012.12404

 In the experiments, SLM control is performed with the Matlab Code provided by Rosales-Guzmán, C., & Forbes, A. (2017).
 How to shape light with spatial light modulators.
 SPIE Press and the camera control is obtained via Thorlabs SDK and Doc. for Scientific Cameras example code.